qivicon/smarthome/docs/sources/architecture/thing-definition.md

 A channel describes a specific functionality of a thing and can be linked to an item.
 So the basic information is, which command types the channel can handle and which state it sends to the linked item.
 This can be specified by the accepted item type.
 Inside the thing type description XML file a list of channels can be referenced.
 The channel type definition is specified on the same level as the thing type definition.
 That way channels can be reused in different things.

-The following XML snippet shows a thing type definition with 2 channels and one of the referenced channel types:
+The following XML snippet shows a thing type definition with 2 channels and one referenced channel types:

 ```xml
 <thing-type id="thingTypeID">